Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 `CI = C / R` = Total carbon intensity rate per baseline

-**carbon counterfactual (`CC`) is the difference between two carbon intensities  :**
+**carbon delta (`D`) is the difference between two carbon intensities  :**

-`CC = CI(initial) - CI(modified)` = Carbon difference between an initial and modified carbon intensity.
-This is an optional parameter used to quantify gains from implementation of Green Software Engineering methods.
+`D = CI(initial) - CI(modified)` = Carbon difference between an initial and modified carbon intensity, and is an optional parameter to quantify gains from implementation of Green Software Engineering methods.

 ## Taxonomy & Terminology of Green Software